robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 52. Go to the Lambda service from the Services drop down
 53. Review the existing lambda functions
 a.
 You can examine the Lambda functions at your leisure to see how they handle events

-There are additional protections you can put in place.
-Look at these following actions and see how you would implement them.

-•	Update IAM Policy to have restrictive policy
-•	Create Config rule to alert to any changes to IAM policy (Cb)
-•	Create Lambda function for setting Bucket Encryption o	Input is the Basic Alert you created o	Lambda looks up bucket name in CloudTrail o	Runs command to add Bucket encryption using default AES if encryption is not there
-•	Create CloudWatch alert to push to Lambda on Macie finding of Encryption removed (Dc) o	If I change bucket encryption do I see a S3 object encryption change {CopyObject call}
-•	Check for any other issues using Inspector o	Evaluate findings created by Lambda (Ea) o	Use Run command to delete hacked User o	Use Run command to change authentication for user to keypair (Ac)